The 4% SWR in Action

 So, in summary, you do well to be more aggressively invested unless you suffer from Sequence of Return Risk.
 That is the dilemma of the 4% Rule.

-The 4% SWR Revisited
+The 4% Rule Revisited

 - The 4% Rule ignores social security and other income sources

-- William Bengen’s original research used a 50/50 portfolio with 5 year treasury bonds
+- William Bengen’s original research used a 50/50 portfolio with 5-year treasury bonds

 - The Trinity Study used higher volatility corporate bonds rather than treasury bonds